rxxsta/25daysofchristmas/challenges/day10_Learning-Some-Metasploit.md

 After some digging using the same formula as the last challenge.
 I found Santa's SSH passowrd.\
 ![santa ssh](https://i.imgur.com/d2Py5ST.png)

-## Challenge 3: line 148 on the naughty list
+## Challenge 3: Line 148 on the naughty list

 You can close metasploit.